TasCL/ggdmc/README.md

 algebra <http://arma.sourceforge.net/>, authored by Conrad Sanderson.
 * DEMCMC sampler is based on the following papers, Turner & Sederberg (2012), Turner et al (2013) and Ter Braak (2006).
-* Thanks to Matthew Gretton's consulation about rtdists's intenal mechanism
+* Thanks to Matthew Gretton's consulation about rtdists's internal.